 A change of career to an exclusively indoor line of work meant that I wasn't out and about as much as I once had been, but I continued to climb regularly from my new home in Yorkshire.
 This included some local gritstone climbing, but it was always the bigger mountains that attracted me and so I tended (and still do) to climb more in Snowdonia, the Lakes and Scotland in the winter.
 There were trips abroad too, of course - Norwegian ice, Mediterranean sports climbing, and Alpine mountaineering.

 Now, I have made another career switch into professional mountaineering and climbing, enjoying sharing what has been my passion for over 30 years with those just starting out.
-Over a period of time I have completed both the MIA and IML awards and the openings created by those awards are now the mainstay of my work, including delivering NNAS courses.
-I am also progressing towards MIC and developing my climbing coaching skills through the coaching awards.
+Over a period of time I have qualified as both an International Mountain Leader and Winter Mountaineering & Climbing Instructor, and the openings created by those awards are now the mainstay of my work.